hemanth-s17/Deep-Fish-Tracker-Network/README.md

 7. conf -> confidence of the detection
 8. x, y, z -> can ignore them for the 2D tracking.
 Fill -1 for these values.

+### Access to the Data

+To request the access to the dataset used, please reach out to deepfishtracker@gmail.com

 ### Please use the following BibTex to site this paper in case you this code in part or full

 @article{gupta2021dftnet,